coder83431/-Building-Intuition-for-DNS/README.md

 - Microsoft Azure
 - Two VMs(virtual machines)are already setup and working: We will call them Client-1 and DC-1
-- Microsoft Active Discovery installed on the DC-1 controller and promoted to a domamin controller -The Client-1 VM is connected to the DC-1 VM which has Active Directory installed on it.
-Both VMs are connected to the same domain.
+- Microsoft Active Discovery installed on the DC-1 controller and promoted to a domain controller.
+The Client-1 VM is connected to the DC-1 VM which has Active Directory installed on it.
+Both VMs are connected to the same domain

 <h2>Installation Steps</h2>